 Political

-Some countries encourage the purchase of electric cars, so the demand for them in these countries is growing.
+A few nations energize the buy of electric cars, so the request for them in these nations is developing.

 Internal factors influencing demand